rootslab/spade/Readme.md

 /*
  * An Object that holds all Redis commands/methods mix-ins
  * from Syllabus.
-It is a shortcut for Spade#syllabus.commands.
+It is a shortcut for Spade.syllabus.commands.
  */
 Spade#commands : Object